space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Portrait Photography**: The use of visual elements to convey personality and identity.
 - **Art Photography**: The symbolic and aesthetic dimensions of creative photography.
 - **Photojournalism**: The role of visual signs in conveying news and information.
+- **Fashion Photography**: The semiotic interpretation of images in fashion media.
+- **Landscape Photography**: The use of visual elements to capture natural scenes.
+- **Street Photography**: The semiotic analysis of candid images of urban life.
+- **Historical Photographs**: The role of photography in documenting history.
+- **Abstract Photography**: The use of non-representational forms to create meaning.

 ### Chapter 46: Artificial Intelligence Semiotics